jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

 ### 155ZH FTTP service providers and network operators exercising statutory access rights must be members of dispute resolution scheme
 (1) Every FTTP service provider and network operator that relies on a statutory right of access under this subpart (other than an FTTP service provider or network operator and that is referred to in subsection (2)),—
-  (a) in order to install fibre optic media, must be a member of the dispute resolution scheme and must remain a member of the scheme until 1 January 2026:
+  (a) in order to install fibre optic media, must be a member of the dispute resolution scheme and must remain a member of the scheme until the day that is the fourth anniversary of Royal assent of the Regulatory Systems (Economic Development) Amendment Act 2025:
   (b) in order to install a prescribed other technology, must be a member of the dispute resolution scheme for the period that—
     (i) starts on the day after the date on which the order prescribing that technology as other technology for the purposes of this subpart comes into force; and
     (ii) ends on the date that is 10 years later.